 Leveraging the tax-effective tactics will allow you to give more through a stock gift than you otherwise could by donating cash.
 Capital gains tax is something every smart investor is looking to reduce or avoid.
 At the very least, you do not want your portfolio to have such high capital gains that you lose what could have been gained if the securities had been handled differently.

-#4: A Stock Gift Allows You to Optimize Your Portfolio
+#4: A Stock Gift to a Nonprofit Allows You to Optimize Your Portfolio

 Much like your health, portfolios can become “sick” or at risk of getting sick.
 There are obvious risks in turning a profit on stocks and other securities.
 Wealthier investors find that stock donations help them rebalance and optimize their portfolio.
 Rather than taking the losses and keeping high-risk options, they channel the money into the incredible organizations that make our communities whole and healthier.
 A stock gift helps savvy investors adjust their portfolio to meet the demands of the ever-changing financial market.

-#5: You Can Donate to Charity with ETFs and Other Securities Too
+#5: You Can Donate to Nonprofits with ETFs and Other Securities Too

-#6: Making a Stock Gift Online is Safe & Secure, But You Should Still Do Your Research
+#6: Making a Stock Donation Online is Safe & Secure, But You Should Still Do Your Research

 #7: Do Not Underestimate the Psychological and Physical Benefits

-While there are many benefits to donating a stock gift to charity, not many people realize how easy it is to contribute more to charity.
-At Stock Donator, you can read how to donate stocks online.
+While there are many benefits to donating a stock gift to charity, not many people realize how easy it is to contribute more to nonprofits.
+At Stock Donator, you can read more about how to donate stocks online.
 We are the team that helps you make the most of your donation.
-We provide a list of reliable charities, but you can also donate to an organization that is not yet listed by merely asking that organization to sign up for a free account.
+We provide a list of reliable nonprofits, but you can also donate to a nonprofit organization that is not yet listed by merely asking that nonprofit organization to sign up for a free account.
 When you’re ready to start giving, you can sign up for a free account to keep track of your donations.
 Your stock gift will make a difference in your life and the lives of many others.